 - If you wish to occupy an entire building, depending on the previous use of the building and length of prior vacancy, you may be required to undergo Site Plan or Administrative Site Plan review and approval through the Planning Department to reflect updated parking calculations for the use and/or compliance with current Zoning Ordinance requirements (i.e. Barrier-Free compliance, bike rack installation, pedestrian connection, parking lot screening, maintenance items, etc.).

 - Proceed to the Building Department.
 If you will be making improvements to the interior of the building which would require permits, you may proceed with the permit process.
 If you are not intending to alter the building, you will need to contact the Building Department to schedule special inspections.
 Your goal is to obtain a Certificate of Occupancy which will be issued when the building or tenant space has passed all required inspections.

 Do I need site plan approval for the change I am proposing to my commercial property?

 In general, any change which may alter the site plan or changes/additions to the exterior of the building will require site plan review by the Planning Department.
-This includes, but is not limited to, building additions, changes to existing parking layout, dumpster enclosures, generator or equipment placement on the ground, new structures, façade changes to the building, etc. Please contact the Planning Department to determine if the changes proposed will require site plan approval and the appropriate process.
+This includes, but is not limited to, building additions, changes to existing parking layout, dumpster enclosures, generator or equipment placement on the ground or rooftop (with proper screening required), new structures, façade changes to the building, etc. Please contact the Planning Department to determine if the changes proposed will require site plan approval and the appropriate process.
 See our Commercial Permitting Process Guidelines (pdf)for further information

 Do I need site plan approval for the change I am proposing to my residential property?